In early November 2013 we got the word to go to Kandahar Air Field, Afghanistan, known as KAF.

 We were told to book the daily contractors’ flight out of Dubai with Fly Dubai.

 The only scheduled flight from Dubai via Fly Dubai was into Kabul.
 I considered this very risky.
 After a few back and forth emails arrangements were made for the SASR to meet us at the airport.
 Things still didn’t seem right.
-Still too risky.
-We could be kidnapped at Kabul.
+Still at risk of being taken at Kabul.

 We then ascertained that the flight into KAF that we were meant to take was operated by DFS, using a chartered Fly Dubai plane, giving the appearance that it was a Fly Dubai flight.
 Eventually, we were able to book two tickets on this DFS flight from Dubai into KAF, abandoning the Dubai to Kabul journey I had booked.
 A few hundred dollars down the drain – but better than being kidnapped.
 SNAFU.